-Notes: Columns (1) to (3) present OLS regressions where the dependent variable is an indicator variable = 1 if the respondent reported owning a business.
+Notes: All the regressions include observations from the baseline and the 2021 post-Covid follow-up survey for the respondents for which the business change variables are available in the follow-up survey.
+Columns (1) to (3) present OLS regressions where the dependent variable is an indicator variable = 1 if the respondent reported owning a business.
 Columns (4) to (6) and (6) to (8) present OLS regressions where the dependent variable are monthly sales and monthly profits, respectively, winsorized at the 5% level on both tails reported in Kenyan Shillings among respondents that reported owning one business in the baseline period.
 The regression results estimate equation (1) fully interacting with indicator variables equal to one if the respondent adopted the business change specified in the variable list by the time of the 2020 or 2021 follow-up surveys.
 The table reports the coefficient of the interactions between the post-Covid surveys time dummies, the business change, and female.
 All regressions control for individual fixed effects, county- and business sector-time trends.
 Pre-Covid mean refers to the mean of males/females at baseline survey.
 Covid 2021 mean refer to the mean of males/females at the 2021 post-Covid follow-up surveys.
-Standard errors, clustered at the individual level, in parentheses. p < 0.10, p < 0.05, p < 0.01.
+Standard errors, clustered at the individual level, in parentheses p < 0.10, p < 0.05, p < 0.01.